perldude/perldude/README.md

 and [took up weight training](http://www.weightsnet.com) again, after a 20 year layoff (kids).
 It's fun.

-I met wife #2 for the first time at our 30-year high school reunion.
+Wife #2 and I met for the first time at our 30-year high school reunion.
 We didn't even *know of* each other before that.
 We were quite a topic of conversation at our next reunion.

-I enjoy listening to music and watching movies.
+Listening to music and watching movies are two of my favorite activities.
 There is an actual iPod on my desk connected to speakers.
 I enjoy different types of music but, deep down, I am quite the metal-head.🤘 I am overrun with music CDs and look forward to [Bandcamp Fridays](https://isitbandcampfriday.com) each month.
 I have a lot of iTunes movies because I don't want to be overrun with Blu-rays.
 And vinyl just sucks.

-I enjoy working in the yard and garden.
-We're on an acre so there is plenty for me to do.
+Good thing I enjoy working in the yard and garden because we live on an acre so there is plenty for me to do.

-I even cook.
 During my first marriage I made all the meals but now I split the chef duties with my wife.
 We make [pretty good meals](https://cookbookfabuloso.blogspot.com), if I do say so myself.